alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 For a specific search/query use case, you can use both of them to make your code even more straightforward.

 ### Pagination w/ Spring Data
-When you browse a large amount of data, it's usually a good practice to paginate results.
+When you browse a large dataset, it's usually a good practice to paginate results.
 The good news when you use Spring Data, is you have all the features included by default.
 The bad news is you may have time/cpu-consuming queries run for calculating the number of elements, pages and the position of the current result's page.